-The employment discrimination lawyers at the Spitz law firm were recently asked about the viability of race discrimination claims when the employee and the employer harasser are the same race.
+The employment discrimination lawyers at Spitz, The Employee’s Law Firm were recently asked about the viability of race discrimination claims when the employee and the employer harasser are the same race.
 Can black managers racially discriminate against black subordinates?
 Can white managers discriminate against white employees?
 The answer is no, absolutely no.

 Both Ohio and federal law prohibit employment discrimination based on race or color.
 Ohio R.C. § 4112.02 makes it an unlawful discriminatory practice: “For any employer, because of the race [or] color … of any person, to discharge without just cause, to refuse to hire, or otherwise to discriminate against that person with respect to hire, tenure, terms, conditions, or privileges of employment, or any matter directly or indirectly related to employment.”
 Title VII of the Civil Rights Act of 1964 similarly prohibits employment discrimination based on race or color.

 According to the Equal Employment Opportunity Commission‘s (EEOC) website, race discrimination “involves treating someone (an applicant or employee) unfavorably because he/she is of a certain race or because of personal characteristics associated with race (such as hair texture, skin color, or certain facial features).”
 Color discrimination, while often related to race discrimination, “involves treating someone unfavorably because of skin color complexion.”

 But what happens when a person of one race or color discriminates against another person of the same race or color?
 Noticeably absent from the Ohio and Title VII provisions is any reference to the race, skin color or characteristics of the person doing the harassing or the discriminating.
 As such, Ohio and federal law make clear that same race discrimination is also illegal.
 According to the EEOC’s website on race discrimination: “Discrimination can occur when the victim and the person who inflicted the discrimination are the same race or color.”